Certificate of Good Manufacturing Practice - inspection in a third country

 Case handling process

-An inspection at the premises of the manufacturer of a medicinal product or active substance in a third country may be carried out only in the following cases.
+An inspection at the premises of the manufacturer of a medicinal product or active substance in the third country may be carried out only in the following cases.

-The manufacturing inspectors of the Chief Pharmaceutical Inspectorate shall carry out an inspection at the premises of the manufacturer of the medicinal product if the marketing authorisation holder has requested:
+- The manufacturing inspectors of the Chief Pharmaceutical Inspectorate (CPI) shall carry out an inspection at the premises of the manufacturer of the medicinal product if the marketing authorisation holder has requested:

-• for the issuance of Certificates of Good Manufacturing Practice in the event that the medicinal product is imported into the territory of the Republic of Poland from a third country.
+- for the issuance of Certificates of Good Manufacturing Practice in the event that the medicinal product is imported into the territory of the Republic of Poland from the third country.

 Note

-2. The GMP inspectors of the Chief Pharmaceutical Inspectorate shall inspect the manufacturer of the active substances if:
+- The GMP inspectors of the Chief Pharmaceutical Inspectorate can inspect the manufacturer of the active substances if:

-• a registered importer of active substances has submitted an application for an inspection;
+- a registered importer of active substances has submitted an application for an inspection; whereby the active substances specified in the application are applied to manufacture a medicinal product destined for the Polish market;

-• the manufacturer of the medicinal product who uses the active substance has requested
+- the manufacturer of the medicinal product who applies the active substance has requested an inspection;

 After confirming the completeness of the documents, the Applicant is informed in writing about the exact date of the inspection and the costs associated with it.